 For some couples, getting pregnant can be difficult.
-After trying for months with no success it can be emotionally and mentally tax.
-For some it helps to know that contrary to popular belief, infertility is not uncommon.
+After trying for months with no success, it can be emotionally and mentally taxing.
+For some, it helps to know that contrary to popular belief, infertility is not uncommon.
 Better yet, the most important thing to know is that there are several options available to increase your chances of having a child that that can be done personally or at Baptist Health.

 First, let’s talk about the medicine behind infertility.
 Infertility is defined as not having become pregnant after one year of having regular sexual intercourse without the use of birth control.
 Infertility can be caused by a number of factors.
 Both male and female factors can contribute to infertility.

 There are many myths and wives-tales about what exactly causes infertility that often mislead couples trying to find honest advice.
 Here is a brief overview to cover the most basic and common factors: